skipperkongen/webcoprocessor/README.md

 ## What is the basic idea?

 1. A person opens a webpage in his browser
-2. The webpage has a small javascript code that connects the browser (two-way connection) to a websocket on the server
+2. The webpage has a small javascript code that opens two-way connection between the browser and server via a websocket
-3. The persons browser is now a *core* in the web co-processor.
-It can execute javascript on behalf of the server, and store transient data.
+3. The persons browser is now a *core* in the web co-processor
+4. A core can execute javascript on behalf of other web cores (or the server), and store transient data.

 ## Demo